plaid/support/data-availability.md

 #FI Data Availability#

-Below are details regarding the historical data available through the Plaid API, by Financial Institution and account type.
+Below are details regarding the historical data available for each Financial Institution by account type.

 Financial Institution | Credit | Depository
 --- | --- | ---